-- Standard SAS Workspace or SAS Stored Process Server Metadata - Standard SAS OLAP Metadata - Pooling Metadata (SAS Workspace Servers only) - Load Balancing Metadata (SAS Workspace and SAS Stored Process Servers only)
+- Standard SAS Workspace or SAS Stored Process Server Metadata - Standard SAS OLAP Metadata

 Security Metadata

 This section provides an overview of where you can associate logins within a server configuration that uses an IOM Bridge connection.
 Depending on your IOM Bridge connection setup, there are several different areas where you might provide security through the association of login definitions.